About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 That’s from a recent ProPublica story on lax oversight of New York State nurses.
 Back in 2008, the same independent investigative journalism organization, in partnership with the Los Angeles Times, investigated lax policies of the California Board of Nursing that allowed nurses (both RNs and LPNs) with serious criminal convictions to continue to be licensed.
 (See our report on this and the editorial by then-editor-in-chief Diana Mason in the March 2009 issue.)

 In this month’s story, ProPublica reporters Daniela Porat and colleagues turn their sights on New York State’s nurses.
 They detail the policy issues and systemic gaps that lead to poor oversight by the state education department’s Office of Health Professions, such as lack of background checks, relying on self-report of infractions, and no requirement for fingerprinting.
 Many other states have adopted more rigorous approaches.
-The report offers several compelling cases to drive home the point that investigations are often inadequate and disciplinary action often not taken, allowing many nurses who should not […]
+The report offers several compelling cases to drive home the point that investigations are often inadequate and disciplinary action often not taken, allowing many nurses who should not be practicing […]

 The National Student Nurses Association: Always a Kick